Coding For Kids Made Fun!

 Plant the roots for their future.

-With our online coding platform, students get the right training to build a foundation for a future in software development, while having a ton of fun doing it by programming games!
-With teachers available through our online help system, your child will get the help they need when they need it.
+With our in-person workshops and online coding platform, kids get training to build a foundation for a future in software development, while having a ton of fun doing it by programming games!
+With live teachers available, students will get the help they need when they need it.

 Don’t just play games, create them!
 Turn your kids love of gaming into a valuable skill.

-Students will have access to multiple lessons, their own private account area, access to live teachers through our online system, a convenient web-based editor for programming games and their own CodeDigs web page that showcase games they create.
+Students will have access to multiple lessons, their own private account area, access to live teachers, a convenient web-based editor for programming games and their own CodeDigs web page that showcase games they create.
 These are self paced lessons with tutorials that guide the students step-by-step on how to program each game.

 Students can also share their games with other CodeDigs classmates through our virtual classroom and earn DigCoins when classmates vote up their games.